canigetyourwhatwhat/cloud_base_customer_management/README.md

   - [Infra](https://github.com/canigetyourwhatwhat/cloud_base_customer_management/tree/main/infra) should contain all the external contents such as handling DB, Payment, send email, Cloud service functions.
 - All the API endpoints/paths are in [router.go](https://github.com/canigetyourwhatwhat/cloud_base_customer_management/blob/main/middlewares/router.go).

+### Strength of this structure
+- Infra contains all the external devices that it can easily scale whenever it needs to use external API such as Sendgrid.
+  - f

 ## How to run
 > Note: Docker should be already installed